apache/flink/docs/content/docs/concepts/glossary.md

 #### Key Group

-These are the atomic unit by which Flink can redistribute [Keyed State](#keyed-state).
+These are the atomic unit by which Flink can redistribute [keyed state](#keyed-state).
 There are exactly as many key groups as the defined maximum parallelism.
 During execution, each parallel instance of a keyed operator works with the keys for one or more key groups.